rortegat/PsyControlFrontend/README.md

-# Piciosa
+# PsyControl frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
+This is the frontend project for psychological records management application

 ## Development server